Home Compare DWNI.DE vs LEG.DE

-LEG Immobilien SE holds the cleaner structural position, with the lead spread across profitability and growth.
+LEG Immobilien SE leads structurally, with profitability as the clearest single gap between the two profiles.
 Deutsche Wohnen SE does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Both operate in: Real Estate Services